 Why we don’t use Skiplagged

 When I’ve come across days where all I can find is expensive airfare, I’ve checked out Skiplagged to see if they could do any better.
-I’ve never found anything that suited us, which is probably because we are flying to/from Orlando and there are not a bunch of connecting flights from here.
+I’ve never found anything that suited us, which is probably because we are flying to/from Orlando and there are not many connecting flights from here.

 Not saying there aren’t any opportunities to use Skiplagged for flights to other cities.
-For example, here’s a bunch of hidden-city flights from Orlando to New York-JFK pricing from $112 to $203.
+For example, there are many hidden-city flights from Orlando to New York-JFK pricing from $112 to $203.
 The cheapest direct flight starts at $204.

 Skiplagged clearly notes on their website when you’re booking a Skiplagged fare.
 That’s because there are certain things you need to know before taking one of these flights.